SUMIT2001GO/MovieFetch/README.md

 ### How to Use:
--Launch the Streamlit app by running streamlit run app.py after installation.
+- Launch the Streamlit app by running streamlit run app.py after installation.
--On the homepage, select a movie from the dropdown list.
+- On the homepage, select a movie from the dropdown list.
--Click on the "Recommend" button.
+- Click on the "Recommend" button.
--View the top 5 recommended movies along with their posters.
+- View the top 5 recommended movies along with their posters.

 ![Screenshot 2024-11-07 005057](https://github.com/user-attachments/assets/15b15bed-94f8-4da7-b625-c47fddc47832)